 EAGLE SONG by Joseph Bruchac (Abenaki) with pictures by Dan Andreasen (Dial, 1997).
 Danny Bigtree encounters racism when he moves from the Mohawk reservation to the city.
 However, Danny is inspired by the Iroquois hero Aionwahta and by his own father to choose peace.
 Ages 7-up.

 THE HEART OF A CHIEF by Joseph Bruchac (Abenaki) (Dial, 1998).
-Chris is an eleven year old Penacook (Abenaki) boy, living on a fictional reservation in New Hampshire.
-He is facing a new school, a possible new casino on a tribal island as well as his father's alcoholism and the issue of Indian sports mascots.
-Touches on mixed-race themes.
+Chris is an eleven-year-old Penacook (Abenaki) boy, living on a fictional reservation in New Hampshire.
+He is facing a new school, a possible new casino on a tribal island as well as his father’s alcoholism and the issue of Indian sports mascots.
 Ages 8-up.

 LONGWALKER’S JOURNEY: A NOVEL OF THE CHOCTAW TRAIL OF TEARS by Beatrice O. Harrell (Choctaw) (Dial, 1999).
 Minko Ushi and his family are part of the Choctaw removal, or Trail of Tears, from their ancestral land to Indian Territory.
 In this story Minko, his father, and a pony actually travel ahead of the rest and have various adventures along their way.
 Ages 8-up.

 MORNING GIRL by Michael Dorris (Modoc) (Hyperion, 1992).
-It's 1492, and Morning Girl and her brother Star Boy are two very different children who are about to encounter whites for the first time.
-A Native twist on the "discovery" mythology.
-Winner of the Scott O'Dell Award for Historical Fiction.
+It’s 1492, and Morning Girl and her brother Star Boy are two very different children who are about to encounter whites for the first time.
 Ages 7-up.

 OWL IN THE CEDAR TREE by Natachee Scott Momaday (Cherokee) and illustrated by Don Perceval (University of Nebraska Press, 1965).
 A break-through book featuring Navajo life in the middle of the twentieth century and a boy’s relationship with his changing community and his love for a horse.
 Ages 7-up.

-SKELETON MAN by Joseph Bruchac (HarperCollins, 2001).
-Molly's parents are gone, vanished.
+SKELETON MAN by Joseph Bruchac (Abenaki) (HarperCollins, 2001).
+Molly’s parents are gone, vanished.
 She needs to find answers and a way to go on.
 But Molly has been taught well of her Mohawk traditions.
 She understands the importance of dreams.
 She knows to take them seriously.
-This very scary contemporary Native American novel is a must read and a scary one at that.
 Ages 10-up.
-HIGHLY RECOMMENDED.